 Better Habitats

-Enhancing, restoring, re-creating and re-linking Sherwood Forest’s heathlands and other important habitats to create a better structured mix of habitats in the wider Sherwood landscape, ensuring a beneficial and resilient habitat for wildlife.
-Nottinghamshire Wildlife Trust are the lead organisation for this delivery through volunteer practical work sessions and larger scale mechanical habitat works with contractors.
+Enhancing, restoring, creating and linking Sherwood Forest's heathlands and other habitats characteristic of the area, making them more favourable to the flora and fauna they support.
+Nottinghamshire Wildlife Trust were the lead organisation for this delivery through volunteer practical work sessions and larger scale habitat works with contractors.

 Connecting Trails

-This project will survey the existing network of routes and rights of way with local volunteers.
-Once surveyed we will be able to better promote and connect them to local attractions to help people to be able to make the most of the wealth of trails within the area.
+Our project surveyed the existing network of routes and rights of way with local volunteers.
+Once surveyed we were able to better promote and connect them to local attractions to help people make the most of the wealth of trails within the area.

-Within the project we will also do a small number of improvements to the existing trails, to help make them more accessible for users.
+Within the project we also made a small number of improvements to the existing trails, to help make them more accessible for users.

 Saving Sherwood’s Special Species